Luyangabc/MGCMVC/README.md

 Hengrong Ju a, Yang Lu a, Weiping Ding a, Weizhang a, Xibei Yang b

-a:School of Artificial Intelligence and Computer Science, Nantong University, Nantong 226000, China
+a: School of Artificial Intelligence and Computer Science, Nantong University, Nantong 226000, China

-b:School of Computer, Jiangsu University of Science and Technology, Zhenjiang 212003, China
+b: School of Computer, Jiangsu University of Science and Technology, Zhenjiang 212003, China